AbbyRead/BTW-BetterWithoutWolves/README.md

 ## Building from Source

-Kind of a clusterfudge at the moment since I had to target the actual names of certain methods in DireWolfEntity.
+Kind of a clusterfudge at the moment since I had to target the actual names of certain methods in `DireWolfEntity`.
 Not sure what's up with that.
 It builds and works, but running from the dev environment is broken, and I don't know how to fix it.

 Requirements:
-- Java 17
+* Java 17
-- BTW CE 3.0.0 Intermediary Distribution (get from the Pinned section of [#learn-modding](https://discord.com/channels/252863009590870017/1222644129696059392/) on the BTW CE Discord channel)
+* BTW CE 3.0.0 Intermediary Distribution (get from the Pinned section of [#learn-modding](https://discord.com/channels/252863009590870017/1222644129696059392/) on the BTW CE Discord channel)

 ```
 Build the addon: